gelogonza/movie-app/README.md

 2. **Genre** — what kind of film you are in the mood for (Action, Comedy, Drama, Horror, Romance, Sci-Fi, Fantasy, Animation, Documentary, Crime, Thriller, War)

 Once both are selected, the app queries the TMDB movie database using filters tuned to your mood, scores the results using a custom ranking formula, shuffles the top picks so you get something different each time, and displays up to 10 movie cards with poster, title, rating, year, and overview.

+Beyond the core recommendation flow, the app includes three additional features:

+- **Watchlist** — users can save any movie from the results grid by clicking a Save button on the card.
+Saved movies appear in a slide-out panel accessible from the navbar.
+The watchlist persists between browser sessions using localStorage.
+- **Watched history** — users can mark any movie as watched.
+Watched movies are stored in localStorage and sent to the backend with every new recommendation request.
+The backend filters them out before ranking so the user always receives results they have not seen before.
+- **Streaming availability** — each movie card shows which US streaming services the movie is currently available on as subscription streaming.
+Service logos are fetched from the TMDB watch providers endpoint and displayed below the movie overview.

 ---